Medical Assistant

 Accreditation

 Commission on Accreditation of Allied Health Education Programs (CAAHEP) is responsible for establishing criteria for the medical assistant program and conducts accrediting activities designed to ensure that educational programs meet minimum entry level criteria.
-CAAHEP grants accreditation of medical assisting programs upon the recommendations of the Medical Assisting Education Review Board.
+CAAHEP grants accreditation of medical assisting programs upon the recommendations of the Medical Assisting Education Review Board (MAERB).
 Graduates from this CAAHEP-accredited medical assisting program are eligible to take the CMA (AAMA) Certification Exam.

 Commission on Accreditation of Allied Health Education Programs